Can't Take That Away from Me: Recording and composition

 In late 2009, JoJo stated that she would be working on her first mixtape with producers Clinton Sparks and Chester French.
-In January 2010, JoJo shot a viral video for a track called "In the Dark".
-The video's release was then delayed because JoJo wanted to make sure that the timing was right, as its direction was so different than anything that she had done before.
-The mixtape's black-and-white cover was designed by Mowie Inc. and photographed by Steven Taylor.

 The mixtape's recording took place over one year.
 JoJo thought that it was more experimental than her album because she "was able to explore the full spectrum of things that interest me and inspire me musically", which resulted in a broad range of sounds, such as pop, hip-hop and soulful records.
-Compared to All I Want Is Everything, which comprised pop records and radio hits, the mixtape allowed JoJo to be "more soulful, incorporate live instruments, and say things that I wouldn't normally say on an album.
+Compared to an album release, the mixtape allowed JoJo to be "more soulful, incorporate live instruments, and say things that I wouldn't normally say on an album.
 I was just able to take more of a risk."
-In addition, while the album has a cohesive sound and a common thread like a continuous body of work, the mixtape jumps around and is "all over the place, just like me."
+The mixtape's black-and-white cover was designed by Mowie Inc., and photographed by Steven Taylor.